FCCVienna/FCCVienna/Readme.md

 We are always looking for sponsors to cover free drinks and food, or the space where we can host our meetups!
 Get in contact with one of the [organizers](#organizer-team) to discuss further details.

 ## Organizer Team

+The FreeCodeCamp Vienna Meetup is organized by the Verein "DevelopersRising - Verein zur Förderung von ProgrammiererInnen".

 For feedback, questions or suggestions get in contact with
 - <img src="https://avatars3.githubusercontent.com/u/22077628?v=3&s=460" height="60"> [Daniel](https://github.com/DDCreationStudios)
 - <img src="https://avatars3.githubusercontent.com/u/13132899?v=3&s=460" height="60"> [Robert](https://github.com/robeerob)